BOughT

 Task 10: This malware uses DGA, how many unique C2 domains in total is this DGA capable of generating?

-A Domain Generation Algorithm (DGA) is a technique used by malware to automatically generate domain names for command-and-control (C2) communication.
+A Domain Generation Algorithm (DGA)arrow-up-right is a technique used by malware to automatically generate domain names for command-and-control (C2) communication.
 This approach makes it more difficult for defenders to block and detect the C2 channels, as the domains can change frequently and unpredictably.

 At the end of FUN_00401180, the function FUN_004016f4 is called.
 Through quick analysis, I identified this as a Domain Generation Algorithm (DGA) because it automatically generates a domain name and assigns it to DAT_004099a0.
 Subsequently, it constructs a full URL in the format http://<Generated_Domain_Name>.xyz.